 Currently enrolled CST students are eligible to apply for student employment positions on campus.
-Students may work no more than 20 hours total per week and may hold no more than two jobs at any given time.
-Students may hold a position for one school year without reapplication, this includes Fall, Spring, and Summer sessions.
-For ease of managing positions, reapplication periods will typically be held in the Fall.
-Students may work in a department for no more than two consecutive school years, although re-application will occur at the one-year mark.
-Exceptions will be made only if there are no other applicants for the position at the re-application window.
+Students may work no more than 20 hours total per week when school is in session.
+Students may hold a position for one school year without re-application, this includes Fall, Spring, and Summer sessions.
+For ease of managing positions, re-application periods will typically be held in the Fall.
 Students shall be required to execute a Confidentiality Agreement upon hire with CST.